dwDavidxd/ARN/README.md

 * numpy

 ## Using this pre-processing based adversarial defense.
-* See the "readme" in "MNIST" folder.
+* See the "README" in "MNIST" folder.